Order of New Testament Books

 And speaking of Luther...

-The Upper Sorbian Bible I have has the book order found at the top of the page.
+The Upper Sorbian Bible I have has the book order found at the top of the page (the Western order).
 Most of the few speakers of this language (all in Germany) are Catholic now.

 Here is the German Lutheran order in a more Modern German (still a Lutherbibel) and in 19th century German.
 The differences have to do with not using old Latin case forms anymore and the spelling changes.
 The ones on the right of the slash are in the genitive because they modify Epistel, which isn't always written out.
 I'm surprised that the Modern German one didn't make changes like Petrus>Peter.
 What's more, even my Pennsylvania German Bible kept the names of the books as shown on the left below:

-Back to the Swedes: The Swedes split the difference!
+Beside the German variation, there is the Swedish one.
+The Swedes split the difference!
 From a New Testament printed in Chicago in 1883 (or a little after), an English-Swedish bilingual one (also 1883), and two at Cleveland Public Library (1902 and 1917), there is the regular Western order and then:

 Two Danish (from 1992 and 1913) and two Norwegian (1995 and 1973) New Testaments have the Western order.